0xGingi/0xgingi-browser-windows/README.md

 - More Hardening
 - Other Misc.
 Changes to Enchance Privacy
 - Automatic Updates (Best option until automatic updates are working is to watch for releases on github so you get a email when a new release is added, I will try to have all chromium updates released within 24 hours)

+## Install Chromium Web Store
+The Chromium Web Store Exension allows you to install extensions from the chrome web store

+Change The Flag chrome://flags/#extension-mime-request-handling to Always prompt for install

+Download the latest .crx from [https://github.com/NeverDecaf/chromium-web-store/releases](https://github.com/NeverDecaf/chromium-web-store/releases)

+Upon Downloading, the browser should prompt for you to install the extension.

 ## Building